xw48/xw48.github.io/_pages/about.md

 <ul>
   <li>(04/2026) We have been working on a learning platform called DPTrek to help end users understand and safely navigate common deceptive patterns online.
 Check out our preview version <a href="https://dptrek-nine.vercel.app" target="_blank" rel="noopener">HERE</a>.</li>
   <li>(03/2026) One paper on LLM-based privacy compliance analysis has been accepted to S&P 2026.
 Congrats, Zhaojie.</li>
-  <li>(03/2026) One paper on GenAI-powered, privacy-respecting UI design is accepted to S&P'26.
-Congrats, Jingzhou. </li>
+  <li>(03/2026) One paper on GenAI-powered, privacy-respecting software and UI design and development is accepted to S&P’26.
+Congrats, Jingzhou.</li>
   <li>(09/2025) Welcome Jihwan and Taiwo to the team!</li>
   <li>(09/2025) Congrats to Jingzhou for receiving the FCI Student Scholarship!</li>
   <li>(09/2025) One paper on mobile consent management platforms (CMP) is accepted to S&P'26.
 Congrats, Jingzhou and Fares.</li>